Patient Rights and HIPAA

 As a person receiving health care, you have certain rights.
 Federal laws protect some of those rights, like the right to see your medical records and keep them private.
 Many states also have laws protecting your rights.
 Hospitals and other health care facilities often have a "bill of rights" for patients.

-The American Hospital Association has outlined some of the basic rights you should expect when you are in the hospital.1 For example, you should expect quality care from your providers and know who is caring for you.
+The American Hospital Association has outlined some of the basic rights you should expect when you are in the hospital. footnote 1 For example, you should expect quality care from your providers and know who is caring for you.
 And you have the right to keep your health care private.

 You also can expect help when you leave the hospital.
-This includes help knowing what self-care or follow-up care you may need, as well as help taking care of your bill or insurance.
+This includes help knowing what self-care or follow-up care you may need, as well as help understanding your bill or insurance.

 One important right for patients is called informed consent.
 This means that your doctor gives you enough information to help you make decisions about your treatment.
 You are told the risks and benefits of certain treatments and what your options are.
 You can ask questions about your treatment options.
 This helps you choose the care that is best for you.